Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Valence-bond fluctuations

+Figure~\ref{fluct-unf} shows a log-linear plot of our VBMC results for $\sigma_L^2$ calculated for the uniform model with $k\to\infty$.
+A line corresponding to the exact asymptotic log scaling found by Jacobsen and Saleur\cite{jac08} is also shown.
+It is readily seen that our numerical results agree well with the predicted asymptotic scaling, and can be regarded as further numerical confirmation of the field-theoretic analysis of Ref.~\onlinecite{jac08}.
+We note that the log scaling of $\sigma_L^2$ directly demonstrates the existence of bond fluctuations on all length scales in the ground state of the uniform model.

+Figure \ref{fluct-unf} also shows that for small $L$ the valence-bond fluctuations $\sigma_L^2$ oscillate strongly as the block length $L$ changes from even to odd.
+The origin of this even/odd effect can be understood by first considering a state in which the bonds are all of length $1$ (i.e. a dimerized state).
+In this case there would be two ground states corresponding to the two distinct dimerizations and the translationally invariant ground state would be an equal superposition of these two dimerized states.
+One can readily check that in such a state $\sigma^2_L = 1$ when $L$ is even, and $\sigma^2_L = 0$ when $L$ is odd.
+We believe that the even/odd oscillations apparent in Fig.~\ref{fluct-unf} for small $L$ are due to the significant contribution of such dimerized regions (at least on small length scales) to the ground state wavefunction.

-For random models there will be strong valence bond fluctuations on length scales up to a certain length $l$, beyond which the bonds should lock into a random singlet phase.
-In this case one expects $\sigma^2_L$ to not differ much from its value for the uniform case when $L \ll l$, but for $L \gg l$ the fluctuations should {\it saturate}.
-This saturation is due to the fact that, once the block size $L$ becomes much larger than the fluctuation length $l$, the fluctuations which occur outside of a distance $l$ from the two boundaries of the block will not change the number of bonds leaving the block, and hence will not contribute to $\sigma^2_L$.
+For random models, the RSRG approach\cite{fis94} shows that on long length scales the bonds lock into a random singlet state.
+At the same time, on short length scales (if disorder is weak) it is natural to expect that the bonds will fluctuate strongly, as they do in the uniform models.
+This implies the existence of crossover length scale $\xi$ which characterizes the transition from the uniform regime to the random-singlet regime of these models with increasing $L$.
+One can then expect the valence-bond fluctuations $\sigma^2_L$ to not differ much from their value for the uniform models when $L \ll \xi$, but for $L \gg \xi$ the fluctuations $\sigma^2_L$ should {\it saturate}.
+This saturation is due to the fact that, once the block size $L$ becomes much larger than the crossover length $\xi$, the bond fluctuations occurring outside of a distance $\xi$ from the two boundaries of the block will not change the number of bonds leaving the block, and hence will not contribute to the valence-bond fluctuations.